 Because health insurance is not provided to all Americans as it is in many other industrialized nations, the U.S. Congress designed the Medicare program to foster the welfare of United States citizens.

 Despite what many people may believe, Medicare is not a free health care program.

 Contributions through FICA, or the Federal Insurance Contributions Act, require that a payroll tax be automatically deducted from every working U.S. person’s wages.
-We can provide you with a Medicare supplement Plan F quote or Plan G, should you be interested.

 These funds are then used to pay for the hospitals, doctors, and insurance companies that the participants of Medicare use.
 Overall, the Medicare program accounts for roughly 13 percent of the federal budget, with an annual cost estimated at over $275 billion.

 Back in 1945, President Harry Truman originally proposed a health care insurance program for all Americans.
 Later on, President John F. Kennedy also pushed for health insurance for the aged.